Nationals, Astros cancel workouts over virus testing delays - WHIZ News

 “There’s a lot of hard work that goes into the logistics of setting this up,” Counsell said.
 “There’s going to be snags in this.
 I think we all know that.
 But I’m pleased with how it’s gone so far.”

-Miami Marlins manager Don Mattingly said players and staff were tested again Monday because of testing issues.
+Miami Marlins manager Don Mattingly said players and staff were tested again Monday because of testing issues and that they’d consider cancelling workouts if the problem persisted.

-“If we get to a certain date and we don’t have anything back, we would consider (canceling workouts) as the Nationals and other teams have done,” Mattingly said.
+The Cleveland Indians have not had any issues related to testing, but All-Star shortstop Francisco Lindor said it’s vital that teams get equal practice time before the season starts.

+“We’ve got to make sure the testing is 99.9% accurate,” Lindor said.
+“We have to do a better job as players, the union, drug testing people, everybody.
+If we’re going to make this work, we have to do a better job.
+There’s no way you can suspend practices.
+That’s not a fair advantage for anybody.
+We all signed up to have a 21-day spring training, that’s how we should do it.
+Everybody should have the same amount of days.”

-AP Sports Writers Janie McCauley in Oakland, California; Andrew Seligman in Chicago; Stephen Hawkins in Arlington, Texas; Steve Megargee in Milwaukee; Rob Gillies in Toronto; Charles Odum in Atlanta; and Steven Wine in Miami contributed.
+AP Sports Writers Greg Beacham in Anaheim, California; Janie McCauley in Oakland, California; Andrew Seligman in Chicago; Stephen Hawkins in Arlington, Texas; Steve Megargee in Milwaukee; Rob Gillies in Toronto; Charles Odum in Atlanta; Steven Wine in Miami; and Tom Withers in Cleveland contributed.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports